- University of Tulsa, B.S. 1967

 - Founded the Oklahoma Association of Special Needs Trust Administrators

-I was born in Jackson, Mississippi and grew up in Tulsa.
-I attended public schools and thereafter attended and graduated from the University of Tulsa, where I met my wife, Marion.
-We were married in 1967 and have two adult sons, Jonathan and James.
-Our oldest, Jonathan, has a rare genetic disorder known as Prader-Willi Syndrome.
-I also have two grandchildren.
+Mr. Shacklett was born in Jackson, Mississippi and grew up in Tulsa.
+He attended public schools and thereafter attended and graduated from the University of Tulsa, where he met my wife, Marion.
+They were married in 1967 and have two adult sons, Jonathan and James.
+Their oldest, Jonathan, has a rare genetic disorder known as Prader-Willi Syndrome.
+Mr. Shacklett also has two grandchildren.

-Prior to entering law practice in 1979, I served for two years with Campus Crusade for Christ seeking to minister to college students at Vanderbilt University and other state colleges in Tennessee.
-Thereafter, for four years I was a school teacher in Fort Lauderdale, Florida teaching and coaching children with various learning disabilities.
+Prior to entering law practice in 1979, Mr. Shacklett served for two years with Campus Crusade for Christ seeking to minister to college students at Vanderbilt University and other state colleges in Tennessee.
+Thereafter, for four years he was a school teacher in Fort Lauderdale, Florida teaching and coaching children with various learning disabilities.

-Please visit my blog, The Special Needs Trust Advisor, which provides useful information and guidance for parents and guardians of special needs children, as well as those acting as trustees of special needs trusts.
+Please visit Mr. Shacklett's blog, The Special Needs Trust Advisor, which provides useful information and guidance for parents and guardians of special needs children, as well as those acting as trustees of special needs trusts.